🎒The Free Resources That Save My Homeschool Days

 https://www.kiddoworksheets.com/ : generate free worksheets.

 https://www.peardeck.com/ (free test prep and assessments / sign up as a teacher then click homeschool as your school to use for free!)
+I use this to check progress.

 https://www.carsondellosa.com/free-resources/ - free printables